 What to Offer

 – Voucher Coupon.
 Use a coupon or voucher to draw people into your practice with a Back-to-School Special offer.
 The wording on your materials should be targeted to the specific needs of teachers, coaches or whatever group you’re marketing to.
 Do not call your offer a discount; it’s a special fee, one-time offer, or introductory special etc. Contact the school administrative staff in advance and arrange to deliver your materials to be placed into teachers’ mailboxes during the first week of school.

-– Teachers have stress and physical complaints (computer shoulders, bending/standing all day); give them a coupon/voucher, attached to a small low-cost gift such as a product sample, tea bag, or… an apple for the teacher!
+– Teachers have mental stress and physical complaints (computer shoulders, bending/standing all day).
+Give them a coupon/voucher, attached to a small low-cost gift such as a product sample, tea bag, or… an apple for the teacher!
 Get on the good side of your kids’ teachers by giving them your coupons as a Back-to-School gift.

-– School counselors are a perfect back-to-school target – especially if you’re a health professional who deals with behavior, such as a psychologist or clinical social worker.
+– School counselors are a perfect back-to-school target – especially if your modality deals with behavior, such as a psychologist or clinical social worker.

 – School nurses and health aides may refer students with sports injuries or other health conditions that can be treated with your modality.

 – After-school programs are eager for new activities for their students.
 This could be an ideal setting to offer small workshops.
-You may get paid little or nothing for the workshop – think of this marketing opportunity as an investment of your time that will pay money dividends later!
+You may get paid little or nothing for the workshop; think of it as a marketing opportunity – an investment of your time that will pay money dividends later!

 – Volunteer in a classroom to meet teachers and parents.
 What people do for a living often comes up in casual conversation, giving you a perfect opportunity to educate them about your work and motivate them to call you.

 Sports programs are a big part of autumn and the school year – and now you can be part of it too!